codac-team/pyIbex/doc/source/tuto01.rst

     a  = Interval(-2, 3)   # create [-2, 3]

-An IntervalVector or a Box is a cartesion product of intervals.
-With pyibex it can be created :
+An IntervalVector or a *Box* is a cartesian product of intervals.
+With *pyibex* it can be created :
  - with the dimension and an initial interval [x_lb, x_ub].
  - with a point passed as a list [x1, x2, ..., xn]
  - with a list of list of bounds [[x1_lb, x1_ub], [x2_lb, x2_ub], ..., [xn_lb, xn_ub]]